natashabag/Urban-Grocers/README.md

-# Urban Grocers Web API Testing (JavaScript + Jest)
+# Urban Grocers Web API Testing (JavaScript + Jest) 🛒🥑

-Urban Grocers API testing

-# Description

-This project is design to test Urban Grocers API to ensure accuracy of response statuses and response bodies.
+This project is designed to test Urban Grocers API to ensure accuracy of response statuses and response bodies.

 # Test Coverage:
 ## DELETE REQUESTS: